tbenade/wercker-devcenter/source/articles/languages/php/gettingstarted-php.md

 ## Add httpful dependency

-The integration tests levarages the httpful framework to make the http request.
-Use composer to handle the dependency management by creating a `composer.json` file in the root of your project with the following content.
+The integration tests levarages the httpful framework to make the actual http request.
+Use composer to handle the dependency management by creating a `composer.json` file in the root of your project with the following contents:

     {
         "require-dev": {